Environmental conditions of South Korea: Flogging

 Floating is the activity of jogging and picking up trash, which protects health and the environment together.
 It first started in Sweden in 2016.
 The meaning of the term is also a flogging made by combining 'pick up' and 'jogging' in Swedish.
 In Korean, the term 'picking up' is also used.
 It is a job to pick up conspicuous garbage and clean it while jogging, and it can be seen as an environmental protection movement that takes care of health at the same time as exercise.

 Recently, along with ESG management, flogging campaigns have been carried out in various places such as local governments, public institutions, companies, and organizations.
 In addition, flogging websites, communities, and small groups were formed.
 Flogging campaigns are steadily and widely spreading through SNS.

-Examples of floating include Samyang Group's recent flogging activities, a flogging mountaineering club with celebrities, and Jeju Olle Trail flogging day.
+Examples of floating include Samyang Group's flogging activities, a flogging mountaineering club with celebrities, and Jeju Olle Trail flogging day.
 Changing the perception of small citizens through flogging and leading actions are the solutions for environmental problems.
 Therefore, it is time to recognize and respond to this.